Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Results

-To elucidate the effect of the slow adaptation in the pattern formulator, we conducted robot experiments with adaptation of the swing rate $\mu_n$, which is determined using~\eqref{eq:mu_variable} and~\eqref{eq:K_mu}.
-From this experiment, we verified that a longer period of sustained running can be achieved by adjusting $\mu_n$ on the basis of the thigh-angle feedback in the pattern formulator.
+To elucidate the effect of the actuation timing adjustment in the pattern formulator, we conducted robot experiments with adjustment of the swing rate $\mu_N$, which is determined using equations~\eqref{eq:mu_variable} and~\eqref{eq:K_mu}.
+From this experiment, we verified that a longer period of sustained running can be achieved by adjusting $\mu_N$ on the basis of the thigh-angle feedback in the pattern formulator.

 Fig.~\ref{fig:exp2_PF}a presents the response of $\mu_N$ to the stride number $N$. $\mu_N$ decreases and converges to approximately 0.55 around $N=6$ to $12$.
 When $N=12$, $\mu_N$ increases substantially to an approximate value of 0.80 and subsequently decreases again.